-The relationship of the two foot pads of each foot to the pretarsus was previously depicted, in Figures 5 and 6.
-A dissected SEM view of the tenent plates supporting the tenae (tenent setae) of these foot pads is shown in Figure 13, for an adult Phidippus audax.
 The sockets bearing the tenae are closely packed and tiered, in a space-filling array.
-The shape and length of individual tenae also varies across the length and breadth of each footpad, so that the ventral tenae tend to be much shorter than the dorsal tenae, creating a relatively flat surface comprised of the distal, tenent pads of the entire collection of tenae (Figure 14).
+The shape and length of individual tenae also varies across the length and breadth of each footpad, so that the ventral tenae tend to be much shorter than the dorsal tenae, creating a relatively flat surface comprised of the distal, tenent pads of the entire collection of tenae (Figure 21).

-Figure 14.
+Figure 21.
 SEM views of the right leg I of an adult male Phidippus audax.
-A: Ventral view, showing the relatively flat surfaces of exposed tenent pads (facing the viewer) of tenae of the anterior (afp) and posterior (pfp) foot pads, respectively.
+A: Ventral view, showing the relatively flat surfaces of exposed tenent pads (facing the viewer) of tenae (tenent setae) of the anterior (afp) and posterior (pfp) foot pads, respectively.
 The three tarsal scopulae can also be seen clearly in this view: the ventral scopula (vsc) comprised of pilosae, and the anterior (asc) and posterior (psc) scopulae comprised of isolated tenae very similar to those of the foot pads, but not articulated in movable plates.
 B: Detail from inset in (A), highlighting the separate planes defined by the ends of the tenae of each of the two tenent plates.
 Notice that the flattened surfaces of the tenae tend to be oriented in a proximal direction, but also tend to face the median line somewhat toward the ventral margin of the pretarsus (near the ventral scopula, vsc, at bottom).
 C: Posterior view, also showing several fringilae (f, fringe setae) of the distal tarsus, facing the pretarsus.
 Note how the dorsal tenae are much longer than the ventral tenae.
 D: Detail from inset in (B) showing a distinctive group of spondylae (s, presumed chemoreceptors) that emerge between the two foot pads.
 Other symbols: ac, anterior claw, p, pilosa, pc, posterior claw, t, tena, ta, tactila.